ryannnsevidal/ryannnsevidal/README.md

 ---

-Thanks for stopping by — feel free to check out my projects and shoot me a message if you wanna collab or chat tech!
+Thanks for stopping by.
+Check out my projects and message me if you wanna collab.